Northside Hospital Gwinnett

-Northside Hospital Gwinnett (formerly Gwinnett Medical Center-Lawrenceville) is a hospital with 353 acute care beds in Lawrenceville, Georgia, United States.
+Northside Hospital Gwinnett (or Northside Gwinnett; formerly Gwinnett Medical Center-Lawrenceville, GMC) is a hospital with 353 acute care beds in Lawrenceville, Georgia, United States.
 The hospital was previously the main operation of the overall Gwinnett Medical Center system of hospitals and medical centers serving Gwinnett County, Georgia, until it merged in 2019 with the Northside Hospital system of Atlanta, Georgia.
 It was renamed at the time of the merger, with Northside Hospital Gwinnett and the other former Gwinnett system facilities being dubbed as Northside Hospital system's "Gwinnett health care campuses".
+Northside Gwinnett has 4,200 staff.

 History

 Just prior to the 2019 merger into Northside, the overall Gwinnett system consisted of: